 Why is Stress Management Needed in the Workplace?

-The workplace is often fast-paced and highly competitive in addition to having hard deadlines, sales numbers to adhere to, etc. 83% of US workers suffer from work-related stress, with 25% saying their job is the number one stressor in their lives.
-Worse yet, habits and routines are normalized and lines of communication established that make it difficult to identify sources and symptoms of stress.
+The workplace is often fast-paced and highly competitive, with constant deadlines, performance metrics, and pressure to do more with less.
+As a result, 83% of US workers suffer from work-related stress, with 25% saying their job is the number one stressor in their lives.
+Over time, habits form and communication patterns settle in, making it harder to recognize both the sources and symptoms of chronic stress.

 Strategies for Managing Stress in the Workplace